BlockchainCommons/BCSwiftSecureComponents/Docs/10-ELISION-REDACTION.md

 The essential structure is:

 ```
+envelope {
     subject [
         assertion1(predicate1: object1)
         assertion2(predicate2: object2)
         ...
         assertionN(predicateN: objectN)
     ]
+}
 ```

 ...where all of the symbols shown above, e.g. `envelope`, `subject`, `assertion1`, and `predicate2` are called *positions*.
 Each position is *itself* an `Envelope`, and therefore may carry its own assertions, recursively.
 Each position carries a digest, which may be used to refer to the object at that position.
-In addition, there is one position above `subject` that refers to the entirety of the `Envelope` including the subject and all its assertions.

 ## A Tour of the Positions